 scale.models

 This parameter is quite experimental and it is recommended not to use it.
-It may lead to reduction in projection scale amplitude.
-Some categorical models always have to be scaled (FDA, ANN), but it may be interesting to scale all computed models to ensure comparable predictions (0-1000 range).
-It might be particularly useful when doing ensemble forecasting to remove the scale prediction effect (the more extended projections are, the more they influence ensemble forecasting results).
+It was developed in the idea to ensure comparable predictions by removing the scale prediction effect (the more extended projections are, the more they influence ensemble forecasting results).

 Author